bpf99/bpf99.github.io/About-Me/index.md

 # I'm bpf99.

 Discord doesn't give enough room for an about me so here's the most basic github.
-I'm (not currently) available from 8 AM PST to 9 PM PST on weekdays except for holidays
+I'm generally available from 8 AM PST to 9 PM PST on weekdays except for holidays

-If you're from the BT server trying to get more info, I'm taking a break for a while.
-I have a ton of stuff to deal with irl, and don't have the time or energy to do really do anything BT related right now.

-If you know me in real life and actually are reading this you probably know that I've been off lately.
-I'm really sorry if it's affected you and text me if you want as best an excuse as I can give for being so bleh lately.

 I go by bpf99 or bpf